crossbario/autobahn-python/examples/twisted/wamp/auth/wampcra/README.md

-# Authenticating WAMP with Mozilla Persona
+# WAMP Challenge-Response Authentication

 Run this demo by starting the server

-	python server.py -d
+	python server.py

 and opening `http://127.0.0.1:8080` in your browser.
-Open the JavaScript console and login via Mozilla Persona.
+Open the JavaScript console to watch output.

-> Note: To change the server URL, you also need to change the "Mozilla Persona Domain" used in the code.